-- 1. Cross-disciplinary Researchers from two or more disciplines work collaboratively on a common problem without modifying disciplinary approaches.
-(Graybill et al, 2006) - 2.
-Interdisciplinary Involves the use of an innovative conceptual framework to synthesise and modify two or more disciplinary approaches to deal with a common problem (Graybill et al, 2006). - 3.
-Transdisciplinary Moves beyond disciplinary approaches to address a common problem (Harvard Universityii)
+- 1. Cross Disciplinary is researchers from 2 or more disciplines work collaboratively on a common problem without modifying disciplinary approaches. - 2.
+Interdisciplinary Involves the use of an innovative conceptual framework to synthesise and modify 2 or more disciplinary approaches to deal with a common problem (Gray Bill et al, 2006). - 3.
+Trans Disciplinary Moves beyond disciplinary approaches to address a common problem (Harvard University)

-Level 7 General Marking Descriptors for Department of Health Studies PGT 92% + Upper Distinction An exceptional and outstanding piece of academic work; showing transdisciplinary advanced and critical awareness at the forefront of scholarship, policy, research and/or professional practice.
-Exceptional use of appropriate texts, research and other learning materials, well beyond the taught content, displaying new insights and advanced scholarship; mastery of clarity in argument and communication, including innovative solutions.
+Level 7 General Marking Descriptors for Department of Health Studies PGT 92% + Upper Distinction An exceptional and outstanding piece of academic work; showing trans- disciplinary advanced and critical awareness at the forefront of scholarship, policy, research and/or professional practice.
+Exceptional use of appropriate texts, research and other learning materials, well beyond the taught content, displaying new insights and advanced scholarship; mastery of clarity in argument and communication including innovative solutions.
 Exemplary.
-88-82% High Distinction An excellent piece of academic work clearly demonstrating transdisciplinary critical awareness in current research, policy and or professional practice.
+88-82% High Distinction An excellent piece of academic work clearly demonstrating trans-disciplinary critical awareness in current research, policy and or professional practice.
 Evidence of originality and advanced scholarship.
 Excellent analysis in most areas identifying solutions; use of new sources and approaches evident; balanced in analysis and argument.
 Clarity of argument and comprehensive knowledge.

-78-72% Distinction A very good and competent piece of work, demonstrating very good transdisciplinary critical awareness and analysis of the subject.
+78-72% Distinction A very good and competent piece of work, demonstrating very good trans- disciplinary critical awareness and analysis of the subject.
 Comprehensive understanding of knowledge, with the ability to develop critiques at an advanced level identifying gaps with some evidence of originality and understanding of proposed solutions; negligible errors or omissions.
 Notably good presentation/communication of ideas and comprehension.
 68-62% Merit A good piece of academic work demonstrating the ability to critically evaluate.
 Good interdisciplinary knowledge and understanding of research, policy and or professional practice.
 Some ability to develop critiques at an advanced level and some evidence of originality.
-Good understanding of main concepts, current issues and developments, but could be further developed and strengthened with greater focus and more in-depth analysis.
+Good understanding of main concepts/current issues/developments but could be further developed and strengthened with greater focus and more in-depth analysis.
 Good evidence of appropriate reading.
 Accurately and appropriately referenced.
 58-52% Pass Meets the relevant learning outcomes.
-Some basic cross-disciplinary critical awareness and review of existing literature/policy and/or concepts, current issues and developments is present.
+Some basic cross - disciplinary critical awareness and review of existing literature/policy and/or concepts/current issues/developments is present.
 Analysis is evident but could be strengthened in originality and/or scope.
 Some evidence of appropriate focussed reading.
 Synthesis and evaluation limited but evident.
-Communication of ideas is mostly clear/coherent but presentation and/or structure could be improved.
-48-42% Marginal Fail Little evidence of understanding and overall does not reach the minimum pass standard due to some key omissions in presentation, argument or structure.
+Communication of ideas is mostly clear/coherent, but presentation/structure could be improved.
+48-42% Marginal Fail Little evidence of understanding and overall not reaching the minimum pass standard due to some key omissions in presentation, argument or structure.
 Limited critique and evaluation.
-38-32% Limited piece of work - Fail Some evidence of effort but missing essential aspects.
+38-32% Limited piece of work -Fail Some evidence of effort but missing essential aspects.
 May be lacking in evidence of understanding, focus and structure.
-Likely to have no analysis or discussion and material may lack relevance.
+Likely to have no analysis or discussion and material may lack of relevance.
 Presentation may need to be improved.
 Likely to show insufficient evidence of reading.

-Below 28% Insufficient piece Some material presented but generally

-Delow 20/6 of work unsatisfactory with some irrelevant or
+Below 28% Insufficient piece of work Some material presented but generally unsatisfactory with some irrelevant or incorrect material.

-OI WOIK incorrect material.
 Lack of discussion.

-Likely to show insufficient evidence of
+Likely to show insufficient evidence of reading.

-•

-reading.
 Likely to be incomplete.
 Significant deficiencies.
-Likely to have

-insufficient, irrelevant or incorrect

-material.
-Likely to have very poor

-structure and no discussion.
+Likely to have insufficient, irrelevant or incorrect material.
+Likely to have very poor structure and no discussion.
 Insufficient material presented.
-No

-evidence of sufficient preparation.

-Zero is reserved for failure to attempt an

-answer but where a submission has been
+No evidence of sufficient preparation.
+Zero is reserved for failure to attempt an answer but where a submission has been made. ----------- ------------------------------- --

-made.